gautamk1512/pr-project/README.md

 # Pattern Recognition Project

 This repository contains a collection of pattern recognition and machine learning implementations, along with a web-based UI component for demonstration purposes.
+The project showcases various machine learning algorithms and computer vision techniques applied to real-world problems.

+## Project Overview

+This project demonstrates the application of pattern recognition techniques in different contexts:
+- **Machine Learning Classification**: Comparing various classification algorithms on standard datasets
+- **Computer Vision**: Implementing real-time face detection using OpenCV
+- **Interactive Web UI**: Displaying team information in a modern, responsive carousel

 ## Project Components